misterbisson/github-practice/firewall-examples.md

 </pre>
 </div></div>

-<p>We now need to create firewall rules to control access to these instances.
+We now need to create firewall rules to control access to these instances.
 Recall that by default, instances with Cloud Firewall enabled block all incoming TCP and UDP traffic.
-We now need to open up the necessary ports for each instance role.</p>
+We now need to open up the necessary ports for each instance role.

-<p>First, we want to allow communication between the web servers and the database<br/>
+First, we want to allow communication between the web servers and the database
 servers.
-We do so by creating this rule:</p>
+We do so by creating this rule:

 <div class="code panel" style="border-width: 1px;"><div class="codeContent panelContent">
 <pre class="theme: Default; brush: plain; gutter: false" style="font-size:12px; font-family: ConfluenceInstalledFont,monospace;">